DR CATHERINE CHARRETT

 September-October 2017 Complete the development of a theoretical and methodological framework for identifying different iterations of masculinity linked with state security technologies and state sovereignty.
 Present framework at a major international convention.

 November 2017 Contact theatre venues, academic institutions and community centres to arrange performance bookings.

-November-December 2017 Investigate EU-Israeli techno-scientific cooperation under Horizon2020, relying on secondary sources and document analysis.
+November 2017-March 2018 Investigate EU-Israeli techno-scientific cooperation under Horizon2020, relying on secondary sources and document analysis.
 Investigate EU-Palestinian security under the European Union Co-ordaining Office for Palestinian Politics Support.
 Identify key networks and locations to visit.

 March-April 2018 Produce a performance piece using networks tracked, artefacts found and interviews conducted during the fieldwork.
 Performance production will include consultation and collaboration with performance artists and scholars.

 April 2018 Produce publicity material for the performance.

 May-June 2018 Disseminate performance piece in academic, community and institutional spaces in the UK and other European locations.
 Film performance for further dissemination.